 “But the learning processes themselves are also part of the project,” explains Prof. Dr. Peter König, also from the IKW: “The assistant should also be able to help with understanding and improving one’s own learning behavior with additional hardware.”
 However, there were also ethical questions that are also dealt with in the project, such as PD Dr. Uwe Meyer (IKW) emphasizes.
 Accompanying the project, information and reflection offers are to be developed that encourage students to critically and constructively deal with their own data and digital assistants.

-The joint project SIDDATA will be carried out together with the Leibniz University Hannover, the University of Bremen and the HIS-Institut für Hochschulentwicklung e.
+The joint project SIDDATA will be carried out together with the Leibniz University Hanover, the University of Bremen and the HIS-Institut für Hochschulentwicklung e.
 V. (HIS-HE) for a period of 3.5 years and can be extended for another 2.5 years if successful.
 The funding totaled 3.9 million euros, half of which, 1.95 million euros, will go to the Osnabrück University.

 Project Coordinator Thelen emphasizes: “In this very broad research project, a unique product is being developed that we can develop and test in the next few years and help the students in their own individual way of education.
 At the same time, we want to better understand what is happening to students in the face of new opportunities for digitized and connected education, how to make better use of existing data, and how universities can meet their challenges. “